Chart Color Schemes

 Dee Why (South) - North Curl Curl's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results for Dee Why (South) - North Curl Curl, with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is notably high at approximately 68% of the total population (6,588 people), compared to 71.5% in Greater Sydney and the national average of 55.3%.
-Asthma and mental health issues are the most common medical conditions in the area, affecting 6.2 and 5.8% of residents respectively.
+Health outcomes data shows excellent results for Dee Why (South) - North Curl Curl area, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 68% of the total population (6,588 people), compared to 71.5% in Greater Sydney and 55.3% nationally.
+The most prevalent medical conditions are asthma and mental health issues, affecting 6.2 and 5.8% of residents respectively, while 77.9% report being completely clear of medical ailments, compared to 74.7% in Greater Sydney.

-A significant majority, 77.9%, report being completely clear of medical ailments, compared to 74.7% across Greater Sydney.
-The area has 14.0% of residents aged 65 and over (1,353 people), which is lower than the 17.8% in Greater Sydney.
+The area has 14.0% of residents aged 65 and over (1,353 people), lower than the 17.8% in Greater Sydney.
 Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health